-- 2. Search and Seizure - a.
+2. Search and Seizure

+- a.
 You should expect only limited privacy in the contents of your personal files on the District system.
 The situation is similar to the rights you have in the privacy of your locker. - b.
 Routine maintenance and monitoring of the system by administration and the system operator may lead to discovery that you have violated this policy, the handbook, or the law. - c.
 An individual search will be conducted if there is reasonable suspicion that you have violated this policy, the handbook, or the law.
 The investigation will be reasonable and related to the suspected violation.

-- 3. Due Process - a.
-The District will cooperate fully with local, state, or federal officials in any investigation related to any illegal activities through the system.
+3. Due Process

+- a.
+The District will cooperate fully with local, state, or federal officials in any investigation related to any illegal activities through the system. - b.
-b.
 In the event there is a claim that you have violated this policy, handbook, or the law in your use of this system, you will be provided with a written notice of the suspected violation and an opportunity to present an explanation before an administrator.

-1st violation - 1 month suspension from use 2nd violation - 1 year suspension from use 3rd violation - administrative discipline c.
+1st violation - 1 month suspension from use 2nd violation - 1 year suspension from use 3rd violation - administrative discipline

+- Faculty members may also request termination of specific user accounts should there be problems associated with those accounts regardless of whether or not the violator is established. - c.
 If the violation also involves a violation of other provisions of the handbook, it will be handled in a manner described in the handbook.
 Additional restrictions (including complete suspension of use) may be placed on your use of your Internet account.